 Overview

-As a trial associate in Dorsey’s Securities and Financial Services Litigation Group, Ian helps clients to navigate complex financial disputes involving securities fraud, director and fiduciary liability, and commercial contract disputes.
-Ian’s wide range of experience in this field, from pursuing claims for securities fraud, to defending corporations from putative class actions, help him to provide key insights to use for his client’s advantage.
+As a trial associate in Dorsey’s Securities and Financial Services Litigation Group, Ian helps clients to navigate complex financial disputes involving ERISA, securities fraud, director and fiduciary liability, and commercial contract disputes.
+Ian’s wide range of experience in this field, from pursuing claims for securities fraud, to defending corporations from putative class actions, helps him to provide key insights to use for his clients' advantage.

 Ian has dedicated a portion of his practice to pro bono work.